MicrosoftDocs/Azure-RMSDocs/Azure-RMSDocs/deploy-aip-scanner-configure-install.md

     - For SQL Server Express: `Install-AIPScanner -SqlServerInstance SQLSERVER1\SQLEXPRESS -Cluster Europe`

-    When you are prompted, provide the Active Directory credentials for the scanner service account.
+    When you're prompted, provide the Active Directory credentials for the scanner service account.

     Use the following syntax: `\<domain\user name>`.
 For example: `contoso\scanneraccount`